JDN TIMOR - LESTE

 • Builds the organisational development skills of JDN leaders so that we have the capacity to achieve the goals of JDN.

-In the course of a year’s work JDN aims to address the systemic issues that persist in creating obstacles for the healthy and productive development of young people and their society.
+In the course of a year’s work JDN aims to address the systemic issues that persist in creating obstacles for the healthy and productive development of young people and our society.

 Picture